drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/03.products/02.product-architecture/10.code-recipes/docs.md

  - [PurchasableEntityInterface](#purchasableentityinterface)

 ### Creating a product type
 In the [Simple product type](../01.simple-product) documentation, we looked at creating a product type through the administration UI.
-A "Simple" product variation type was created automatically for us.
+A *Simple* product variation type was created automatically for us.
 If you are creating a product type programatically, you will need to create its product variation type *before* you create the product type.

 ```php
     /**